mntmn/interim/README.md

 Running (Raspberry Pi 2)
 ------------------------

-Prepare a bootable SD card with the usual FAT partition that has the Pi-specicic boot blobs in it and copy ````kernel.img```` into it.
+Prepare a bootable SD card with the usual FAT partition that has the Pi-specific boot blobs in it and copy ````kernel.img```` into it.
 You can recycle any other Raspberry OS distribution, i.e. Raspian for this.
 Just replace the kernel.img and delete cmdline.txt.
-Keyboard input is currently only over UART, so you will probably want to connect a UART->USB cable to another computer and use it to control Bomberjacket/Pi.
+Keyboard input is currently only over UART, so you will probably want to connect a UART->USB cable to another computer and use it to control Interim.

 Licenses
 --------